 The Oakland Fire Department and Oakland Police Department and was in use until 1983, when a new dispatch center was built at Fire Station 1.
-Given the historic nature of the existing building, the high concentration of affordable housing in Downtown Oakland, the high value of land in Downtown Oakland,
+Given the historic nature of the existing building, the high concentration of affordable housing in Downtown Oakland, the high value of land in Downtown Oakland, and the need to reserve some downtown sites for office expansion in order to preserve a balance of residential/office development in downtown, staff recommends that this site be used for commercial development and sold at fair market value for the "highest and best use".

-Old Fire Station #24: APN(s):48F-7361-1;48F-7361-12 /Size:39,535 sqft /Estimated Land Value: \$1,250,000
+Old Fire Station #24: APN(s):48F-7361-1;48F-7361-12 /Size: 39,535 sqft /Estimated Land Value: \$1,250,000